minhdhoang/Covid-19-Global-Statistics-Dashboard/README.md

 # Covid-19-Global-Statistics-Dashboard
 Covid-19 global and region statistics up until 14/01/2023 (Source: Our Word in Data, 2023).
+Data visualization can be found at [Tableau](https://public.tableau.com/views/Covid-19GlobalStatisticsDashboard/Dashboard1?:language=en-GB&:display_count=n&:origin=viz_share_link).
 *This is my personal portfolio, not intended for any commercial purposes.*

 ## References